You must be wondering how a "GoPro" camera and such cheap option to acquire one came together to form the title of this blog post.

 Let me know if you have questions, and I'll try my best to answer them.

 This post contains affiliate links.
-If you purchase something by clicking on this post’s advertising links, I may receive a small commission, at no extra cost to you.
+If you purchase something, I may receive a small commission from Amazon, at no extra cost to you.
 All content and views remain my own.

-I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliate sites.
+I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.